Review and Workshop

 Completion and Support

-Upon project completion, I’ll upload the final deliverables to a private GitHub repository for easy access and version control.
+Upon milestone completion, I’ll upload the final deliverables to a private GitHub repository.
+This gives you secure access to the source files and provides built-in version control.

-I also offer a warranty period ranging from 3 to 12 months, depending on the complexity of the project.
-This ensures that any bugs or unforeseen issues are resolved free of charge, and you can continue reaching out during the warranty period as needed.
+I also offer a voluntary warranty period on top of the statutory warranty, ranging from 3 to 12 months.
+This covers bugs and unforeseen issues, ensuring they’re resolved free of charge and giving you ongoing support during the warranty period and beyond.

 Scope and Estimate